nhsconnect/CareConnectAPI/pages/design/design_patterns.md

 # Patterns and Care Connect APIs #

-Considering the design pattern / topology influences how any exposed Care Connect APIs can be used and work within a system.
-APIs help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistently.
-This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use Care Connect APIs to interoperate with other systems, patterns, and level of digital maturity within and between organisations.
+The Care Connect standard doesn't mandate a specific exchange paradigm so this will need to be decided upon when a Care Connect API is designed.
+The Information Sharing Pattern may have an influence how Care Connect APIs can be used and work within a solution.
+This implementation guide also offers [Case Studies](/engage_case_studies.html) to expose and demonstrate how Care Connect APIs can or have been used to interoperate with other systems, patterns, and level of digital maturity within and between organisations.

 {% include note.html content="The [Care Connect Reference Implementation](/build_ri_overview.html) can be used for all of the exchange patterns listed above.
 Further configuration and extension would be necessary broadcast, message broker, registry repository and publish subscribe models.
 Please see the process and components described in the RESTful API Care Connect Reference Implementation and try using it for yourself."%}